Tututindah/p2p-Chat/README.md

 - **Local ledger** – chat history persisted in `localStorage` (`ledger_messages_<roomId>`)
 - **Offline queue** – messages sent while the peer is offline are stored locally and delivered when they come online
 - **Simple signaling server** – only used for SDP exchange, ICE candidates and presence (Node.js + `ws`)
-- Perfect for Farcaster frames, mini-apps, or any Web3 dApp needing private 1-to-1 chat
+- Perfect for or any Web3 dApp needing private 1-to-1 chat

 ## Tech Stack
 - React + TypeScript